ibm-cloud-docs/planning-analytics/api_connectivity.md

 In this section, you will retrieve a list of active databases.

 1. Retrieve a list of active databases.
-    - Enter this command into the terminal: `curl https://us-east.planning-analytics.cloud.ibm.com/api/4WBG0PXNT6U0F/v0/tm1Servers -H "Authorization: Bearer $ACCESS_TOKEN" -sf | jq -C`.
+    - Enter this command into the terminal: `curl https://us-east.planning-analytics.cloud.ibm.com/api/4WBG0PXNT6U0F/v0/tm1/Servers -H "Authorization: Bearer $ACCESS_TOKEN" -sf | jq -C`.
-    - Replace the instance ID used above (`4WBG0PXNT6U0F`) with the instane ID for the server you want to access.
+    - Replace the instance ID used above (`4WBG0PXNT6U0F`) with the instance ID for the server you want to access.

 2. The server will return a list of all active databases.